 - 1. Nothing shall be done with the unit set that may damage it or endanger the site crew, audience or participants. - The use of unit set in front of the curtain line or on the apron is restricted to a 6' combined height (no change) UNLESS APPROVED BY THE CONTEST MANAGER AND THE HOST SITE AT THE SITE REHEARSAL.
 Not allowed at the State Meet. - Nothing shall be done with the unit set that may damage it or endanger the site crew, audience or participants.
 THE CONTEST MANAGER RULING IS FINAL. - The Contest Manager and/or host may require you to eliminate, reduce quantities or restage a scene where action or materials used (i.e. blood, water, food, glitter, etc.) may damage the unit set, host site or endanger the site crew, audience or participants.
-The performing school shall be responsible for any damages. - The quantity and color of unit set elements is restricted to what is listed above.
+The performing school shall be responsible for any damages. - 2.
+The quantity and color of unit set elements is restricted to what is listed above.
 The use of any walls, flats, platforms, steps, self-supported scenery, other than that which is specifically allowed in the contest rules and handbook, require special approval.

 - 3. Unit set elements shall only be supported or elevated by other unit set elements. - Pylons shall not be stacked higher than 12 feet.
+Stacking on platforms and the use of capitals and bases do not count toward the 12'.